invst-git/OpsForge-AI/README.md

 OpsForge AI is an agentic IT operations platform designed to simulate and autonomously manage a modern IT environment.
 It continuously generates incidents and metrics, correlates alerts into actionable incidents, predicts operational risks, plans and executes safe patch deployments, and automates routine tasks.
 Its state is exposed via a FastAPI backend, which is consumed by a real-time React dashboard.

-The system is built to run locally in a fully simulated mode, with integration with AWS Bedrock for advanced LLM-driven reasoning and AWS DynamoDB for persistent storage.
+The system is built to run locally in a fully simulated mode, with optional AWS Bedrock for narrative/synthesis assistance while core agents remain tool-driven and learn continuously from feedback; AWS DynamoDB provides persistent storage when enabled.

 ## Key Capabilities

-*   **Alert Correlation**: Utilizes graph-based clustering and LLM synthesis to reduce alert noise and identify core incidents (AlertOps).
+*   **Alert Correlation**: Utilizes graph-based clustering with feedback-driven synthesis (LLM is only used for narrative summaries) to reduce alert noise and identify core incidents (AlertOps).
-*   **Predictive Analysis**: Employs time-series forecasting to predict resource consumption spikes and identify potential future risks (PredictiveOps).
+*   **Predictive Analysis**: Employs time-series forecasting (ETS/Holt linear) to predict resource consumption spikes and identify potential future risks (PredictiveOps).
 *   **Safe Patch Management**: Implements a robust patching workflow including pre-flight checks, canary deployments, health verification, phased rollouts, and automated rollbacks (PatchOps).
 *   **Task Automation**: Executes routine operational tasks such as service restarts, cache clearing, and backups to maintain system health (TaskOps).
 *   **Intelligent Orchestration**: A central orchestrator handles perception, learning, agent selection, and synthesis of findings from specialist agents.